gmihov001/css-tutorial-exercises-course/exercises/09-Anchor-Styles/README.md

 # `09` 3D Anchor Styles

-People like to feel that they are clicking on something, a great approach to accomplish that is by faking a 3D effect.
+People like to feel that they are clicking on something - a great approach to accomplish that is by faking a 3D effect.
 To do so, designers normally play with the borders, for example:

 ![Example Image](../../.learn/assets/09-1.png?raw=true)